piedeboer96/DiceChess/README.md

 Project 2-1

-#Rules:
+# Rules:

-The players alternate rolling the dice and, if possible, moving.
+The players alternate rolling the dice and, if possible, they make a move.
 On each die, the 1 represents a pawn, 2 a knight, 3 a bishop, 4 a rook, 5 a queen, and 6 a king.
 The player may move either of the pieces indicated on the two dice.
 For example, a player rolling a 1 and a 2 may move either a pawn or a knight.